-Digital nomads are a large and growing group of geographically flexible, self-employed or freelance workers.
-If you are one of this fortunate group for whom fast internet (and, maybe cheap coffee) is the only requirement, you will know that navigating visas while working and travelling is not always simple.
-Many governments have not kept up with this growing trend and current immigration systems are setup to cater mostly for people who are employed by a company and head into an office as their normal work day.
-For those who are not fortunate enough to own a passport from the 31 countries in the European Economic Area (EEA), how do you deal with current European immigration laws to allow you to live the digital nomad lifestyle in Europe?
+Digital Nomads are a large and growing group of geographically flexible, self-employed or freelance workers.
+Are you are one of this fortunate group for whom fast internet (and, maybe cheap coffee) is the only requirement?
+If so, you will know that navigating visas while working and travelling is not always straightforward.
+Many governments have not kept up with this growing trend and are offering Freelance Visas for visitors to Europe.

 Fly under the radar

-We spoke to Christy, an experienced digital nomad.
+We spoke to Christy, who has experience travelling and working in Europe.
 “It’s easy to bounce around the Schengen region as long as you don’t mind moving month-to-month.
-I’ve only experienced hard-core grilling from immigration in the United Kingdom so be prepared for that.
-To ensure you are get through make sure you have already booked a flight out to show if they ask and have proof of a decent amount of savings because they may ask for that too).
-I always say I'm just traveling around visiting friends.
-Never mention working or freelancing.”
+I’ve only experienced hard-core grilling from immigration in the United Kingdom, so if you are heading to the UK, prepare for some questions.
+To ensure you get through, make sure you have already booked a flight out to show if they ask.

-Base yourself in one country, get a visa to live and work in that country and travel from there.
+Base yourself in one country, get a visa to live and work in that country.
+Then, travel around Europe from your base.

 Sweating at every immigration queue and being forced to move is not everyone’s idea of fun.
-If you want a solution that is more permanent, then basing yourself in a country within the region and travelling from this base can be a great option.
-There are many options available and here we’ll look at 8 ways to live and work in Europe (and we’ll introduce you to an exciting opportunity that will be available from January 2019).
+A more permanent solution can be to set up a base in a single country.
+You can then use this base to launch your travel around the region.
+This approach is becoming a more and more popular option for Digital Nomad and Freelancers.
+There are many options available.
+Here we’ll look at eight ways to live and work in Europe as a Digital Nomad or Freelancer.
+And, we’ll introduce you to an exciting opportunity that may be coming soon.

 1. German Freelancer Visa or “Freiberufler” visa

 Germany has long been ahead of the curve in understanding the benefits of attracting excited, talented entrepreneurs into their country.
-To foster the community the German Freelancer Visa was created, and it is a brilliant offer (with some catches, restrictions and effort required.).
+To foster the community, the government created the German Freelancer Visa program.
+This visa can be a brilliant option for a Digital Nomad and Freelancers.
+However, there some catches, restrictions and some effort required.

-You need to be living in Germany at a registered local address when you apply for the visa, have health (not travel) insurance and may have to wait for up to 3 – 4 months for the application to be processed if there are queries about some of your information.
-You’ll also need to show that your work can generate an income and for this you’ll need a business plan showing projected revenue and the capital you have on hand to ensure the success of your company.
+You need to be living in Germany at a registered local address when you apply for the visa.
+Additionally, you need to have health (not travel) insurance.
+The application process can take up to 3 – 4 months.
+Expect delays if there are queries about any of your information.
+You’ll also need to show that your work can generate an income.
+For this, you’ll need a business plan showing projected revenue and the capital you have on hand to ensure the success of your company.
 Although not set in stone, the estimated minimum earnings are €800 per month.
-If you are over 45 you need to show a pension plan and a monthly pension of 1,188.92 euros after the age of 67 or guarantees an asset amount of 175,068 euros.
+If you are over 45, you need to show a pension plan and a monthly pension of 1,188.92 euros.
+After the age of 67 or guarantees an asset amount of 175,068 euros.
 There is a full list of requirements here on the official website.

-It is worth making sure you have filled everything in as required, and that you have all the required documentation and information as resubmitted applications are given an extra level of scrutiny, apart from the wasted time.
-Working with a trusted, local partner may make the process faster and smoother and may be a good investment.
-One additional thing to consider is that you will be required to pay tax in Germany and so you’ll need to make sure this fits into your wider planning.
+While the Freelance Visa is a great Europe option, it does come with some challenges.
+It is worth making sure you have filled everything in as required and that you have all the required documentation and information.
+Being complete first time is essential as the government gives resubmitted applications an extra level of scrutiny.
+And of course, by getting the application right, you will save time.
+Working with a trusted local partner may make the process faster and smoother.
+This outcome can be a valuable investment for a Digital Nomad or Freelancer.
+One additional thing to consider is that you will be required to pay tax in Germany.
+You need to make sure this fits into your broader business and lifestyle planning.

 2. Spain Non-Lucrative Visa